dixcart/s3archive/README.md

 **NB**: This application uploads data to S3, make sure you are aware of the cost implications and manage your own data retention policies.

+##Download binary

+<a href="http://itinsurrey.co.uk/assets/files/S3Archive.zip">Download S3Archive</a>

+Extract to a folder somewhere and follow instructions.

 ##Instructions

 Run the file S3Archive.exe once, this will create a default config file and exit.
 Modify the xml file to include one `folder` element for each path you wish to send to S3.